adjust/ios_sdk/README.md

 * `AdjustSdkStatic.framework.zip`
 * `AdjustSdkDynamic.framework.zip`

-iOS 8 Apple has introduced dynamic frameworks (also known as embedded frameworks).
+Since the release of iOS 8, Apple has introduced dynamic frameworks (also known as embedded frameworks).
 If your app is targeting iOS 8 or higher, you can use the adjust SDK dynamic framework.
 Choose which framework you want to use – static or dynamic – and add it to your project before continuing with [step 3](#step3).